 The process for classifying future school districts in need of Level 5 - Intensive support that could potentially come under state control are detailed in the rules promulgated in summer 2018.
-While the rules do not specify any criteria qualifying districts for each level, it does spell out the process ADE must follow in notifying the district and allows the district to appeal the classification to the State Board.
+While the rules do not specify any criteria qualifying districts for each level, they do spell out the process ADE must follow in notifying districts and allow districts to appeal the classification to the State Board.
 Once a school district is classified by the State Board as being in Level 5, students may transfer to another school district not classified as needing Level 5 - Intensive support.
 Furthermore, the law gives the SBOE and the Department of Education a great deal of authority over districts classified as in need of Level 5 - Intensive support, much akin to what happened under ACTAAP with schools and school districts in Academic Distress.
 The rules call for ADE to develop a district improvement/exit plan in collaboration with the governing body of the district.
-If, after five years, sufficient progress has not been made by the school district, the law requires the SBOE to annex, consolidate or reconstitute the district.
-If the SBOE returns a school district to local control, it must do so through the appointment or election of a new school board.
+If, after five years, sufficient progress has not been made by the school district to local control, it must do so through the appointment or election of a new school board.